Hobbies

 </>

-Coding is a big part of my research in cosmic rays and I enjoy coding for fun!
+Coding is a big part of my research and I enjoy coding for fun!
 See my github profile and Projects page!

 startrail

 I have experience with the programming languages Python, MATLAB, Mathematica, C, C++, and cern ROOT.
-I work primary with Python and are very familiar with the following packages as I use them frequently in my research: Numpy, Scipy, Keras, Pyroot, and Pandas.
+I work primary with Python and I am very familiar with the following packages as I use them frequently in my research: Numpy, Scipy, Keras, Pyroot, Matplotlib, and Pandas.

-I also love tinkering with Linux systems and have 2 years experience as a linux system administrator for Telescope Array’s Data Server and Computational Clusters.
-I even host this very website on a Raspberry Pi!
+I also love tinkering with Linux systems and had 2 years experience as a linux system administrator for Telescope Array’s Data Server and Computational Clusters.
+I used to even host this very website on a Raspberry Pi (Until I thought that was an unwanted cybersecturity risk for my house)!

 Hiking

-Living in Salt Lake City, close to the Wasatch and Uinta Mountain Ranges or being in close proximity to National Parks in Utah, Colorado, Nevada, Wyoming, or Idaho gives me ample opportunity to hike and experience the outdoors.
+Living in Boulder Colorado, close to the Front Range or being in close proximity to National Parks in Utah, Colorado, Nevada, Wyoming, or Idaho gives me ample opportunity to hike and experience the outdoors.

 crater_lake